The Acutely Painful Limb

 Investigations and Management

-If acute limb ischaemia is suspected, CT angiography is typically indicated if deemed potentially treatable, with early involvement of the vascular surgeons.
+If acute limb ischaemia is suspected, CT angiography is typically indicated if deemed potentially treatable, with early involvement of the vascular surgeons as this is time critical.
 Most other causes can be treated with more time and focus.

 Definitive management is diagnosis specific, however routine bloods (including Group & Save if necessary) and sufficient analgesia should be standard for all patients.